 If these lessons would work for your students, I suggest that you post this set of lessons to your students on the School Management system that they use, giving each student their own copy.
 The students will fill out the responses on the slides and submit them back to you for feedback.

-These lessons are self contained and don’t rely on external apps or technology tools, yet if you know that your students are comfortable with some technology, I have a few options for you.
-You can use EdPuzzle for the cartoon and a Google form to present the video of the children’s book.
-Yet another idea is that you could make a Quizlet vocabulary quiz using the vocabulary phrases that I gave when I asked students to make their own dictionaries.
+These lessons are self contained and don’t rely on external apps or technology tools, yet if you know that your students are comfortable with some technology, I included an EdPuzzle for the cartoon.
+Another idea is that you could make a Quizlet vocabulary quiz using the vocabulary phrases that I gave when I asked students to make their own dictionaries.
 I think that those are three ways that technology could marginally enhance the lesson.

 In addition, I want to show you how you could use Flipgrid and give some hints on how to do some live teaching with this lesson.
 One way to use Flipgrid is as a daily message to greet your students, briefly present the material you are teaching and then ask the students a question that they will respond to by sending back a video to you.
 For this lesson specifically one of your Flip Grids could be about how you take a break, using the vocabulary that is introduced in the lessons, and then ask students how they take a break.
 In your live teaching segment, you could put students in breakout groups to ask and answer the questions of the interview and then you could have a chance to ask students the questions in the class discussion slides.
 Alternatively, you could go over all the slides with students during your live teaching segment.